Does your dog lie on the floor, the furniture, bathe in the bathtub, or even counter surf? Chances are, your answer is yes.

 - Stainless steel cleaners

 We’ve all heard of using bleach for cleaning.
 It’s a strong disinfectant and many people use it either on its own or in products that have it as an ingredient …

-Depending on how much bleach your dog swallows, vomiting, diarrhea, burns inside the mouth or throat, even seizures and shock can be the result.
-If she inhales the fumes, this can lead to respiratory illness.
+Depending on how much bleach your dog swallows, it can cause vomiting, diarrhea, burns inside the mouth or throat, even seizures and shock.
+If she inhales the fumes, it can lead to respiratory illness.

 Bleach is commonly found in:

 - Scouring powders

 These are endocrine-disrupting chemicals used to make products smell good.
 And just because they’re not on the ingredient list, doesn’t mean they’re not in that bottle.
 “Fragrance” can mean phthalates (and usually does).